 vboxmanage addiscsidisk –server 10.10.11.250 –target iqn.2007-09.jp.ne.peach.istgt:vbos

-10.10.11.250 – FreeNAS iSCSI server IP which configured in other host.
+10.10.11.250 – FreeNAS iSCSI server IP which configured in another host.

 iqn.2007-09.jp.ne.peach.istgt:vbos – Target name (shown in 2nd step)

-— is double dash ( – )
+— is a double dash ( – )

-5) Newly added iSCSI disk can be found under Virtual Media manager in Sun VirtualBox, as shown below.
+5) Newly added iSCSI disk can be found under Virtual Media manager in Oracle VirtualBox as shown below.

-7) Let’s create a new Windows 7 (Guest) virtual machine inside VirtualBox, instead of creating new hard disk, select existing disk option and select this iSCSI disk.
+7) Let’s create a new Windows 7 (Guest) virtual machine inside VirtualBox, instead of creating the new hard disk, select existing disk option and select this iSCSI disk.